On this page

 Youth Music Identity Profiles - Dr Daniela Kaleva

-The Youth Music Identity Profiles project aims to increase cultural awareness and support positive identity building for secondary students from culturally and linguistically diverse backgrounds.
+The Youth Music Identity Profiles project increased cultural awareness and supported positive identity building for secondary students from culturally and linguistically diverse backgrounds.

-Students explored their most memorable encounters with music and how music best expresses their individuality.
-They will use digital technology to develop an individual music identity profile.
+Students explored their most memorable encounters with music and how music best expressed their individuality.
+They used digital technology to develop an individual music identity profile.

-The project is led by Dr Daniela Kaleva and sound artist Philip Rene van Hout.
+The project was led by Dr Daniela Kaleva and sound artist Philip Rene van Hout.

-Due to the success of the project and the extent of interest from schools, the project has been extended to include the following schools:
+Originally offered in 2017, due to the success of the project and the extent of interest from schools, the project was extended to include the following schools in 2018:

 - Tenison Woods College jointly with North Gambier School

 - Playford International College